 First start Vergil.
-From the command line, enter "vergil", or select Ptolemy II and Vergil in the Start menu, or click on a Web Start link on a web page supporting the web edition.
+From the command line, enter "vergil", or if you installed on Windows, select Ptolemy II and Vergil in the Start menu1, or click on a Web Start link on a web page supporting the web edition.
 You should see an initial welcome window that looks like the one in figure 2.2.
 Feel free to explore the links in this window.
 The "Quick tour" link takes you to the page shown in figure 2.3.